 This kind of encounter, known in EDI training circles as a ‘racial micro aggressions’, is a constant occurrence in the life of a black person.
 Comments like these often come from well-intentioned people, but without space to examine our racial biases and discuss misconceptions and misunderstandings, you can see how easily hostility can arise.
 I’ve called these resources Let’s talk about Racism because I believe it is time to have conversations about race in education and training.

 Talking about race isn’t easy.
-Some of the barriers BAME people face in talking to people about race are defensiveness and dismissiveness.
+Some of the barriers people/communities experiencing racial inequalities face in talking to people about race are defensiveness and dismissiveness.
 Many people I talk to are not actively racist.
 They do, however, often struggle to acknowledge the privileges that come with their nationality, national origins and skin colour or perhaps have simply never considered them.

 Privileges such as: